Enhancing breast cancer knowledge and clinical skills of healthcare providers in Misrata, Libya

 Project objectives

-This project aimed to train a cohort of female health professionals to enhance their knowledge of the benefits of early breast cancer detection and to equip them with the skills to perform Clinical Breast Examination (CBE) and identify breast abnormalities.
+This project aimed to train a cohort of female health professionals to enhance their knowledge of the benefits of early breast cancer detection and to equip them with the skills to perform clinical breast examination (CBE) and identify breast abnormalities.
 The initiative was launched in a context where breast cancer awareness is low and the topic remains taboo, making early detection efforts particularly challenging.

 Project description